 5.2.4.
 Subject to the approval of the CATO Board, if no next of kin or family member is available or willing to accept a monetary award, the award may be made to the agency of the fallen officer or to a charity in memory of the fallen officer.

 6.1.
-A member of the CATO Board shall be immediately designated to make a determination on the eligibility of the fallen officer in meeting the criteria as outlined by this policy.
+The FHF Chairperson is responsible to determine the eligibility of the fallen officer and in his or her absence, a member of the CATO Board shall be immediately designated to make a determination on the eligibility of the fallen officer in meeting the criteria as outlined by this policy

 6.1.1.
 The board member may be designated by the President or Vice-President of the Board or in either of their absences, by any two-members of the Board.

 6.1.2.
-The designated Board member shall make every effort to determine eligibility within 48 hours of the death and report back to the Board with a recommendation.
+The FHF Chairperson or designated Board member shall make every effort to determine eligibility within 48 hours of the death and report back to the Board with a recommendation.
 The report shall include the name of the person(s) designated to receive any monetary award.

 6.2.1.
-The Treasurer shall enable funds according to the requirements as set forth in Section 4 of this policy to be promptly delivered to the designated recipient at the earliest opportunity.
+The Treasurer shall enable funds according to the requirements as set forth in Section 4 of this policy to be promptly available for delivery to the designated recipient at the earliest opportunity.
+The FHF Chairperson is ultimately responsible for the timely delivery of said funds.

 6.2.2.
-The Secretary shall ensure a timely and appropriate recognition be placed on the CATO website (and/or Facebook) as well as the printed journal (CATO News) at the earliest practical issue.
+The Secretary shall ensure a timely and appropriate recognition be placed on the CATO website (and/or Facebook) as well as the printed journal (CATO News) at the Hello All.